JFQLu/JFQLu.github_old.io/_posts/2022-12-01-Covid_Dashboard_Tableau.md

 ### Dashboard Building
 The final step of this project is to visualise my findings in a Tableau dashboard.
 My key takeaways from this part of the project is
+- the importance of having a clear goal in mind for what I want to achieve from the dashboard
+- to keep the dashboard simple in terms of information and design
+- testing and iterating the dashboard to imrove its design